1OOyan/Snake/README.md

 Compile like:

-gcc Snake.c -lncurses -lm -o Snake
+gcc snake.c -lncurses -lm -o Snake

-Run: ./Snake
+Run: ./snake

 Use arrow keys to move the snake around.